With 6,387 fresh cases, India's COVID-19 tally crosses 1.5 lakh-mark; death toll at 4,337

 New Delhi, May 27: With 6,387 fresh cases in the last 24 hours, the total number of coronavirus infections in India crossed the 1.5 lakh-mark on Wednesday.

-India's tollay tally now stands at 1,51,767.
+India's total tally now stands at 1,51,767.
 This number includes the 4,337 people who have lost their lives and 64,425 people who have been treated and discharged.

 The number of Covid-19 cases that are "unassigned" to any state has quadrupled over the past week to 2,970 due to the increase in the inter-state movement of people.
 Only nine states in the country have a caseload that is higher than that number.